watchernyu/setup-mujoco-gym-for-DRL/setting_up_hpc_mujoco.md

 conda create -n rl python=3.6
 source activate rl
 ```
+Note that in some machines you might need to use `conda activate rl` instead.
+If your source activate doesn't work.

 **NOTE**: For all of the following, you should be inside your rl virtualenv. (you want to install python libraries into your rl virtualenv, not somewhere else.)